-The center portion of the Master Cabinet contains the main turnstile controller, I/O control board, motor and motor controller board, power supply, safety sensor receivers, one moving barrier, and a power switch located at the base on the secured side
+The master cabinet contains the main turnstile controller, I/O control board, motor and motor control board, power supply, sensor receivers, one moving barrier arm, and a power switch located at the base on the secured side.

-The top channel of the Master Cabinet contains the operational sensor receivers, a drive system, and a User Status Display that communicates turnstile status to the user.
-A card reader is normally installed during installation underneath the lid below the User Status Display.
+The reveal of the master cabinet contains a user status display that communicates lane status to the user.
+A card reader is normally installed during installation underneath the lid below the user status display.